-Argument obj is pointer to the resource to hold the monitor and target_pid identifies the local process to be monitored.
+Argument obj is pointer to the resource to hold the monitor and \target\pid identifies the local process to be monitored.

 If mon is not NULL, a successful call stores the identity of the monitor in the ErlNifMonitor struct pointed to by mon.
-This identifier is used to refer to the monitor for later removal with enif_demonitor_process or compare with enif_compare_monitors.
+This identifier is used to refer to the monitor for later removal with enif\demonitor\process or compare with enif\compare\monitors.
 A monitor is automatically removed when it triggers or when the resource is deallocated.

-Argument caller_env is the environment of the calling process or callback.
-Must only be NULL if calling from a custom thread.
+Argument caller\env is the environment of the calling thread (process bound or callback environment) or NULL if calling from a custom thread not spawned by ERTS.

-Returns 0 on success, < 0 if no down callback is provided, and > 0 if the process is no longer alive or if target_pid is undefined.
+Returns 0 on success, < 0 if no down callback is provided, and > 0 if the process is no longer alive or if target\pid is undefined.